Yomano/yomano/README.md

 yomano setup angular-example
 ```

-For this to work you should have the package `yomano-angular-example` installed as global or placed in you yomano home path.
+For this to work you should have the package `yomano-angular-example` installed as global or placed in your yomano home path.

 ## Home path